FOR IMMEDIATE RELEASE

 More information can be found on the Lifehouse website, www.lifehouselouisville.org, including the video produced by Premier as a part of the Cares Award.
 Lifehouse hosts Lunch and Learns on the fourth Wednesday of the month.
 Lunch and Learns are open to the public and include a complimentary lunch and a tour of Lifehouse.
 Please call 502-897-1655 to make a reservation.

 Premier has presented the Cares Award annually since 1991, when it was created by Dr. Monroe E. Trout, former CEO of American Healthcare Systems, one of Premier’s heritage organizations.
 The program has provided more than $3 million to more than 100 organizations nationwide.
 The competition is open to not-for-profit affiliates and members of Premier that have been in existence for more than two years, are providing creative solutions to health status improvement, can provide documentation of outcomes and impact on a specific population, and have programs that can be replicated in other communities.

 About Lifehouse Maternity Home

-Lifehouse is a residential program addressing the spiritual, physical emotional, and intellectual needs of pregnant and parenting women and teens in crisis by transforming their lives through the healing touch of Christ.
-The program serves women and teens from throughout the country, offering the basic necessities of food and shelter, while ensuring residents receive vital prenatal and medical care, parenting and life skills, counseling, education, and job opportunities.
+Lifehouse is a program participantial program addressing the spiritual, physical emotional, and intellectual needs of pregnant and parenting women and teens in crisis by transforming their lives through the healing touch of Christ.
+The program serves women and teens from throughout the country, offering the basic necessities of food and shelter, while ensuring program participants receive vital prenatal and medical care, parenting and life skills, counseling, education, and job opportunities.